wtp43/obsidian-vault/Leetcode Questions/Intuition.md

 After every pop, it's important to update our results and if need be, push the updated results back onto the stack.
 This is common when merging intervals (stock span, largest rectangle in histogram).

+Always remember to clear non empty stack at the end of loops

+## Useful tools we can make with stacks
+- Monotonically inc/dec stacks
+- Strictly inc/dec stacks
+	- We build stacks in such a way that the top of the stack guarantees that we have the smallest/largest number
+- Min/max stacks
+	- Augmented stack that tells us the minimum/maximum in the history

 [[LC-84.
 Largest Rectangle in Histogram]]
 - Greedy algorithm:
 	- We want to use as many bars as possible